Foundation Stock Service

 A few small issues to consider are:

-These are rather typical in dogs of this size and stature and can be mitigated through an appropriate diet.
+These are rather typical in dogs of this size and stature and can be mitigated through testing at your local vet and keeping up with your veterinary appointments.

 The Pointer has a 14-year average life expectancy.
 They are regarded as a healthy breed with no documented health problems.
 Hip dysplasia, patellar lunation, cancer, and autoimmune illnesses are all possible health issues with this size of a dog.